dastrukar/hideous-helmet/readme.md

 > An addon for [Hideous Destructor](https://codeberg.org/mc776/hideousdestructor).
 Adds a helmet that shows the HUD.

 ## What?
-Hideous Helmet adds a new armour piece called `HUD Helmet`.
+Hideous Helmet adds a "new armour" piece called `HUD Helmet`.

 What does it do?
 * Shows the HUD when you wear it.
 Clue's in the name.